-This course continues to explore the communication of ideas through processes and techniques of graphic design and illustration.
+continues course to explore communication of ideas through processes and techniques of graphic design and illustration.
 Emphasis will be placed on the use of computer applications for creative expressions.
 Course projects and methods of instruction emphasize the element of fine art design and conceptual development.

-Prerequisite: ARTS 1311 or ARTS 2313 Pre/Corequisite: READ 300 or equivalent
+Prerequisite: ARTS 1311 or ARTS 2313 Pre/Corequisite: READ 300 or equivalent ARTS 2316 Painting I

-Painting I